jsiembida/bucky3/PROTOCOL.md

     <measurement name>:<value>|<type>[|@<rate>][|#<tag name>=<tag value>[,<tag name>=<tag value>]*]<newline>

-* `measurement name` alphanums and underscores are allowed
+* `measurement name` alphanums and underscores are allowed, but the first character must be a letter
 * `value` is the recorded measurement, if type is other than `c`
 * `type` is one of the following:
   * `g` - gauge; an already measured value